It all started around a year ago when I bought a fake septum piercing online for a costume party.

-For me, I’d say it was about a 3/10 on the pain scale—my ears and my naval hurt way more, and I’m a pretty big wimp.
+For me, I’d say it was about a 3/10 on the pain scale—my ears and my navel piercing hurt way more, and I’m a pretty big wimp.
 The pain factor was the only thing putting me off getting my septum done, and I don’t know what I was so worried about!
 It just felt like a little sting, it was over really quickly and my eyes didn’t even water.

-The reason it hurts a lot for some people is usually because they are pierced in the wrong area.
+The reason a septum piercing hurts a lot for some people is usually because they are pierced in the wrong area.
 Either in the super thick bit you felt before, or way too far up through the cartilage—yikes!
 Of course it can still be painful even if pierced correctly—it’s a needle breaking the skin, after all.

 You betch’ya.
 I decided to get pierced with a circular barbell (an open circle) that can easily be flipped up.
 I always wear it up at work and occasionally in my everyday life.
 A septum piercing is great because it’s so easily hidden, and if you do choose to permanently remove it, it won’t leave a visible scar.

 Well, this probably won’t help you out if you’re anywhere but London, but I got my septum piercing done at a piercer called Extreme Needle Tattoo.
 Because I was absolutely terrified of getting it done, I was really careful about choosing a place.
 I looked up a lot of different piercers in London and even some a bit farther away because I wanted to be sure I was getting pierced by a professional.
 Extreme Needle Tattoo had amazing reviews, and I must have read around one hundred testimonials, all of which were positive.

 It’s important to be pierced by an experienced piercer for any body modification, but especially for a septum because the piercer can’t actually see what they’re doing.
 They do it all by feel, and sometimes it’s really difficult to find the sweet spot—everyone’s is different.